-- a.
-Compact states shall recognize the right of a psychologist, licensed in a compact state in conformance with Article III, to practice telepsychology in other compact states in which the psychologist is not licensed, under the authority to practice interjurisdictional telepsychology as provided in the compact. - b.
-To exercise the authority to practice interjurisdictional telepsychology under the terms and provisions of this compact, a psychologist licensed to practice in a compact state must: - (1) Hold a graduate degree in psychology from an institute of higher education that was, at the time the degree was awarded: - (a) regionally accredited by an accrediting body recognized by the federal Department of Education to grant graduate degrees, or authorized by Provincial Statute or Royal Charter to grant doctoral degrees; or - (b) a foreign college or university deemed to be equivalent to by a foreign credential evaluation service that is a member of the
+a.
+Compact states shall recognize the right of a psychologist, licensed in a compact state in conformance with Article III, to practice telepsychology in other compact states in which the psychologist is not licensed, under the authority to practice interjurisdictional telepsychology as provided in the compact.

+b.
+To exercise the authority to practice interjurisdictional telepsychology under the terms and provisions of this compact, a psychologist licensed to practice in a compact state shall:

+(1) Hold a graduate degree in psychology from an institute of higher education that was, at the time the degree was awarded:

+(a) regionally accredited by an accrediting body recognized by the federal Department of Education to grant graduate degrees, or authorized by Provincial Statute or Royal Charter to grant doctoral degrees; or

-National Association of Credential Evaluation Services or by a recognized foreign credential evaluation service;
+(b) a foreign college or university deemed to be equivalent to by a foreign credential evaluation service that is a member of the National Association of Credential Evaluation Services or by a recognized foreign credential evaluation service;

-- (2) Hold a graduate degree in psychology that meets the following criteria: the program, wherever it may be administratively housed, must be clearly identified and labeled as a psychology program.
-Such a program must specify in pertinent institutional catalogues and brochures its intent to educate and train professional psychologists; the psychology program must stand recognizable, coherent, organizational entity within the institution; there must be a clear authority and primary responsibility for the core and specialty areas whether or not the program cuts across administrative lines; the program must consist of an integrated, organized sequence of study; there must be an identifiable psychology faculty sufficient in size and breadth to carry out its responsibilities; the designated director of the program must be a psychologist and a member of the core faculty; the program must have an identifiable body of students who are matriculated in that program for a degree; the program must include supervised practicum, internship, or field training appropriate to the practice of psychology; the curriculum shall encompass a minimum of three academic years of full-time graduate study for a doctoral degree and a minimum of one academic year of full-time graduate study for a master's degree; the program includes an acceptable residency as defined by the rules of the commission; - (3) Possess a current, full and unrestricted license to practice psychology in a home state which is a compact state; have no history of adverse action that violate the rules of the commission; have no criminal record history reported on an identity history summary that violates the rules of the commission; possess a current, active e.passport;
+(2) Hold a graduate degree in psychology that meets the following criteria: the program, wherever it may be administratively housed, shall be clearly identified and labeled as a psychology program.
+Such a program shall specify in pertinent institutional catalogues and brochures its intent to educate and train professional psychologists; the psychology program shall stand as a recognizable, coherent, organizational entity within the institution; there shall be a clear authority and primary responsibility for the core and specialty areas whether or not the program cuts across administrative lines; the program shall consist of an integrated, organized sequence of study; there shall be an identifiable psychology faculty sufficient in size and breadth to carry out its responsibilities; the designated director of the program shall be a psychologist and a member of the core faculty; the program shall have an identifiable body of students who are matriculated in that program for a degree; the program shall include supervised practicum, internship, or field training appropriate to the practice of psychology; the curriculum shall encompass a minimum of three academic years of full-time graduate study for a doctoral degree and a minimum of one academic year of full-time graduate study for a master's degree; the program includes an acceptable residency as defined by the rules of the commission;

+(3) Possess a current, full and unrestricted license to practice psychology in a home state that is a compact state; have no history of adverse action that violate the rules of the commission; have no criminal record history reported on an identity history summary that violates the rules of the commission; possess a current, active e.passport;